barbarafarah/Analise-ENEM-2019/README.md

 + Dowload the data from the Brazil government website: https://download.inep.gov.br/microdados/microdados_enem_2019.zip

-+ Make sure that the following libraries are installed in your computer: pandas, zipfile, numpy, matplotlib, seaborn
++ Make sure that the following libraries are installed in your computer: pandas, zipfile, numpy, matplotlib and seaborn.

 + Run the code on Jupyter Notebook and all the results will be printed.